deficollective/deficollective.github.io/content/english/blog/make-defi-decentralized-again.md

 Given the ambiguity around the characteristics of decentralized systems in general, it does not come as a surprise that **no clear definition for decentralization in DeFi systems has emerged** so far.
 At the same time, the degree of centralization of DeFi systems has increasingly gained attention recently.
 On the one hand, this can be explained by significant losses of consumer funds following exploits of vulnerabilities in DeFi systems and the resulting uncertainty around their security.
 On the other hand, policymakers and regulators have increasingly taken an interest in the subject, resulting in new regulations that, once implemented, demand clarification of the concepts.

-We will not be able to define decentralization in DeFi systems in this article.
+{{< notice "note" >}} We will not be able to define decentralization in DeFi systems in this article.
 Still, we can draw some conclusions from the discussion that may help develop a definition in the future:

 - **Decentralization is a spectrum**: decentralization is not a binary property but comes in different shapes
 - **Decentralization is multi-dimensional**: decentralization is characterized along different dimensions of a (computer) system
 - **Decentralization is dynamic**: decentralization is not a static property, but systems rather change their characteristics, including their decentralization properties, over time
+{{< /notice >}}

 ## Decentralization has a price